Sunny with a High Near 83 | SweetwaterNOW

 Today

 Sunny, with a high near 83.
-Light south southwest wind becoming west southwest 5 to 10 mph in the afternoon.
-Winds could gust as high as 22 mph.
+Light and variable wind becoming north northwest 5 to 10 mph in the afternoon.
+Winds could gust as high as 21 mph.

 Tonight

-Partly cloudy, with a low around 52.
-Southwest wind 5 to 10 mph becoming northeast after midnight.
-Winds could gust as high as 21 mph
+Partly cloudy, with a low around 56.
+Northeast wind 5 to 9 mph becoming light and variable after midnight.

 Sunday

-Sunny, with a high near 85.
-East northeast wind 5 to 8 mph.
+Sunny, with a high near 88.
+East wind 5 to 8 mph becoming north in the afternoon.

 Sunday Night